cybertoothca/ember-helper-locale-number/docs/index.md

 ## Usage

-Use the `currency-format`, `decimal-format`, or `percent-format` helpers that accept an number argument and then any number of key=value options.
+Use the `currency-format`, `decimal-format`, or `percent-format` helpers that accept a number argument and any number of key=value options; the options are described below.

 ### HBS